 The College also offers a variety of certificate programs that each consist of 8 courses selected from the degree programs.
 At this point, not all of the courses for these programs are being offered.
 A Master of Theology (Th.M.) is planned for the future, as well.

 Teaching Characteristics – The teaching is intensive and demands more of both the teacher and the student than does learning in a classroom.
 Our courses are offered according to the quarter system, in which each quarter consists of a ten-week term, and each course has 30 lessons and the academic value of 3 quarter credits.
-There are chat sessions and Internet discussion lists for the students and the teacher to discuss the material.
+There are video conferencing sessions and Internet discussion lists or forums for the students and the teacher to discuss the material.

 Curriculum – There are seven departments: